 Accessibility around the garden is very limited.
 A map is available at the cashier that shows the most accessible route (marked by a blue dotted line).
 Only 1/3 of the garden is seen but no discount is given.
 There are many paved pathways in areas not marked because parts are too steep.
 Such trails would possibly be easier with a scooter or power wheelchair.
 Those in manual chairs (without someone to assist in pushing) will find exploring off the marked trail to be a pretty intense workout; some inclines can be 60-70 degrees.
 If needed, four hospital-style wheelchairs are available at the gift shop on a first-come, first-serve basis.

 One of the top attractions in Vancouver is the Suspension Bridge.
-90% of the area around the Suspension Bridge is not accessible because of steps, which includes the bridge itself.
-However, you can get close enough to take photos of the bridge, enjoy a history tour, the Story Centre, Kia’palano (First Nations cultural area), the Canyon Cafe, Loggers’ Grill, and Trading Post Gift Shop.
+90% of the area around the Suspension Bridge is not accessible because of steps, which include the bridge itself.
+However, you can get close enough to take photos of the bridge, and enjoy a history tour, the Story Centre, Kia’palano (First Nations cultural area), the Canyon Cafe, Loggers’ Grill, and Trading Post Gift Shop.
 Everything on this east side of the park is paved.
 Since so much is not accessible admission is free for a wheelchair user as well as for one of his or her companions.
 Though the main attraction to this site is not accessible, it still might be worth spending a few minutes at, especially since it won’t cost anything.

 One of the most exciting days was going up to Whistler, which provided an accessible shuttle bus upon advanced request.
 It was an all-day event starting at 8 am and getting back around 6:30 pm.
 Around a total of three hours was spent in the town of Whistler and it certainly was not enough.
 Whistler has a huge adaptive recreational program for both summer and winter activities.
 Going to Whistler by train is also wheelchair accessible on the Rocky Mountaineer.